proplot-dev/proplot/README.rst

 Why not add to matplotlib directly?
 -----------------------------------
-..
-This project introduces new frameworks for
-.. working with figures, namely *static* figure scaffoldings, the
-.. wonky (but very useful) ``axes_list`` class,
-.. harmonized usage of physical units across the entire project This project can be thought of as "matplotlib for power users."
+This project can be thought of as "matplotlib for power users."
 Many of its features represent an alternative to the existing matplotlib API -- and following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, they should perhaps remain here as a side project.
 For example: the ``format`` and ``smart_update`` methods, which are meant to replace existing axes and axis methods.

 ..
 Some features could be relatively esoteric for the average user (for example, "perceptually uniform" colormaps), or could be seen as "convenience features" that perhaps do not belong with the core API for the sake of minimalism (for example, direct integration with cartographic toolkits).

 There are also some philosophical differences and more direct conflicts.